maximemalpicaNight/datametrics-dashboard-training/onboarding-week/docs/exercises/EXERCISE-00-FUNDAMENTALS.md

 **Key Concepts:**
 - When should you create a new component?

+At first, when we notice repetitive logic in multiple components, we allow for reusability.

+Example: create a reusable button component throughout my app, in which case I can reuse it throughout my codebase. no need to recode it.

+We can also create a new component if our page includes several different logics, for example on a page we can have the Header, the Footer, Cards, etc., which each have different logic.

 - What makes a component reusable?

+A component must be autonomous and operate with its own internal logic, without its parents being able to affect that logic.
+This makes it rigid and not sensitive to break.

+The parent component can modify a component through its props without breaking it, so a component must be designed to be customizable while still keeping a clear and specific goal.

+Example: a Button component displays a button; however, its parent component can customize it.

 - Component vs Container pattern (what's the difference?)

+A component handles the display logic, while a container serves to wrap a more internal and applicative logic, for example in the case of global states with contexts.
+Here, we need to containerize our app so that the global state is available throughout the entire application.

 - Single Responsibility Principle

+A component must have a goal to achieve, which leads to a single reason to change if I want to make modifications to this code.
+So if I need to modify this component, it becomes easier because my component only achieves one goal.

+Other advantages:
+Makes unit testing easier
+Makes maintenance easier
+Reduces redundancy

 **Practice: Analyze This UI**
 ```